NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

 ``AD02121`` -- FEDERATED (SOCSEX):

     W009: Distillation fraction recovered is missing or invalid

-``AD02122`` -- FEDERATED LIGHT AND MEDIUM (1999):

-    W009: Distillation fraction recovered is missing or invalid

-``AD02123`` -- FLOTTA:

-    W009: Distillation fraction recovered is missing or invalid